Fa-r27-aD/Proxmox-AIS/README.md

 ## Notes

 This script is intended for users who have installed and set up Debian 12 and want to implement Proxmox.
-Ensure you have sudo privileges to run the script
+Ensure you have sudo privileges to run the script.